The Museum Is Now Open!

 You will notice new signage to help everyone keep a safe social distance.
 Parking spaces and specific galleries will be blocked off.
 Look down to see decals to help gauge your proper distance.

 Go with the Flow

 We have a temporary, dedicated route through the Museum to ensure social distancing.
 For now, only the first floor is open to visitors.
 We ask that you follow the prescribed path and respect any gallery closures.
 Map here.

 Declare that you are currently not exhibiting symptoms consistent with COVID-19.
-If, after making this reservation and prior to your Museum visit, you become ill, please contact us at 414-224-3200 or firstname.lastname@example.org so that your reserved time can be made available for another visitor.
+If, after making this reservation and prior to your Museum visit, you become ill, please contact us at 414-224-3200 or email@example.com to arrange a refund.
 We’re in this together.